-For those old enough to remember, before caller ID was available as a standard feature, making annoying calls from your home telephone by your kids was a common prank.
+For those old enough to remember, before caller ID was available as a standard feature, making annoying calls from your home telephone to your kids was a common prank.
 It was just for some laughs.

 He is not happy with the child visitation arrangement, but she will not let him visit the kids more often.
 In frustration and anger, he starts making threatening phone calls.
-The situation spirals out of control and she decides to pursue criminal charges against him for making repeated harassing and obscene phone calls.
+The situation spirals out of control, and she decides to pursue criminal charges against him for making repeated harassing and obscene phone calls.

 This is frequently difficult to prove.
-However, if there is evidence in phone records that show numerous phone calls, it could be sufficient to file criminal charges of annoying or harassing phone calls under PC 653(m).
+However, if there is evidence in phone records that shows numerous phone calls, it could be sufficient to file criminal charges of annoying or harassing phone calls under PC 653(m).

 California Penal Code Section 653m – Annoying Phone Calls